lethain/staff-eng/src/markdown/guides/network-of-peers.md

 > Networking, networking, networking, networking… You have to be really cognizant of who you're talking to and make sure that you have connections across multiple teams and multiple groups to leverage those networks.

-Although it's easy to think of networking as something that only happens externally, it's often easier to do at the company you're already in, happening semi-organically and semi-deliberately over the course of your work.
+Although it's easy to think of networking as something that only happens externally, it's often easier to do at the company you're already in, where it happens semi-organically and semi-deliberately over the course of your work.
 This approach has the added advantage of directly improving your day-to-day work as well.
 Longer-term, those folks will eventually leave and spread across the industry, bootstrapping your broader network.
 This works _really_ well when you're at a decently large or prestigious company and is a bit less effective as your current company gets smaller or less prestigious.

 ## Ambient networks